Hiddendoom45/StaticMangaReader/README.md

 #### --indexdir

 Shifts the locations of the index files so their relative position to the specified directory is the same as their relative position to the main directory without specifying this.
 In most cases the index files will be placed directly in the folder with the exception of the default `--index image` generation.
-Relative paths are relative to the main directory
+Paths are relative to the main directory.

 i.e. moving the index files to their parent with `python generate.py directory --indexdir ../`